-

 HMRC has updated its guidance on exceptional circumstances that allow refunds following a sale outside of the normal three-year limit to specifically include the impact of COVID-19 preventing the sale.

 You may still be able to apply for a refund, if you purchased your new home on or after 1 January 2017 and were unable to sell your previous home within 3 years.
-To be able to get the refund, the delay in selling must be because of reasons outside of your control.
+To be able to get the refund, the delay in selling must be because of exceptional circumstances.
 These may be, but are not limited to:

 See SDLT Residential Porperty Higher Rate